 The Philanthropy Australia Australian Philanthropy Awards Selection Panel comprises experienced and well-respected practitioners and this panel review nominations for the Leading Philanthropist, Better Philanthropy Award, Bolder Philanthropy Award and the Best Grant Program Award.

 Each of the Category Awards has its own Selection Panel comprising experienced and well-respected leaders, practitioners and researchers in that field.

 All nominations and nominees’ names will remain confidential.
 Only recipients will be announced.
 Please note that all decisions made by the Australian Philanthropy Awards selection panel are final.

-The 2021 Australian Philanthropy Awards celebration is on Tuesday 16 November 2021.
+The 2021 Australian Philanthropy Awards celebration will be held on Tuesday 16 November 2021.
 Watch this space for more announcements!

 All updates in relation to the event will be communicated via Philanthropy Australia’s website, the Better Giving Hub and all social media channels.